praxis/praxis-site/docs/reference/design/actions.md

 *Note*: The above 'resetting' behavior of '//' applies *only* to any Resource-level route prefixes that may be defined.
 It will *not* override an API-wide `base_path` if one is defined (see [Global Api Info](api-definition#global-information)).

-You can inspect the complete Praxis routing table using `bundle exec praxis routes` or `bundle exec rake praxis:routes`:
+You can inspect the complete Praxis routing table using `praxis routes` or `bundle exec rake praxis:routes`:

 ```bash
 $ rake praxis:routes